usdaud/algotradinglib.github.io/en/pedia/n/nonelective_contribution.md

 ### 401(k) Plans

-In the context of a 401(k) plan, a nonelective contribution could be a fixed percentage of an employee's salary that is contributed to their retirement account annually.
-For example, an employer might contribute 3% of an employee's salary to their 401(k) plan, regardless of whether the employee contributes any portion of their own salary.
+In the context of a [401(k) plan](../1/401(k)_plan.md), a nonelective contribution could be a fixed percentage of an employee's salary that is contributed to their retirement account annually.
+For example, an employer might contribute 3% of an employee's salary to their [401(k) plan](../1/401(k)_plan.md), regardless of whether the employee contributes any portion of their own salary.

 ### 403(b) Plans

 Similar to 401(k) plans, 403(b) plans may also include nonelective contributions.
-These plans are primarily offered by public schools, some non-profit organizations, and religious groups.
+These plans are primarily offered by public schools, some non-[profit](../p/profit.md) organizations, and religious groups.
 The process and benefits are similar to those in 401(k) plans.

 ### SIMPLE IRAs